stellar/quickstart/README.md

 ### Deploy to Digital Ocean

-In order to get started quickly, you can deploy the `latest` variant docker image to a DigitalOcean server by clicking the button below.
+You can deploy the `latest` variant docker image to a DigitalOcean server by clicking the button below.
 It will create a container by default in ephemeral mode on the `standalone` network that can be used for development and testing.

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/stellar/quickstart/tree/master)